 Hair Loss investigation in Women

 Please see your family doctor or dermatologist for investigation and diagnosis.

 Begin your investigation with your family doctor or dermatologist.
 Never see a “hair transplant business” that has you see a salesperson to try and sell you a hair transplant.
 You owe yourself a proper investigation to know the diagnosis.
 Dr. Goertz appreciates his referrals from family doctors, dermatologists and plastic surgeons of patients who have been investigated and referred for hair transplantation when indicated.
 Many causes of hair loss are amenable to medical therapy and hair transplant is not needed.

 Hair loss in a woman can be devastating.
 It should always be investigated.
 Start with your family doctor or dermatologist.
 Acute hair loss can be secondary to multiple conditions and causes including but not limited to telogen effluvium (stress hair loss), alopecia areata, medications, etc. Chronic hair loss may be due to low iron as a result of menorrhagia (heavy periods), hypothyroidism, nutritional issues resulting in low protein, diffuse alopecia areata, cicatricial alopecia and female pattern balding.
 A full history and examination of your scalp with appropriate blood testing is important for a correct diagnosis.
-Family doctors and dermatologists are well equipped to begin investigations of hair loss and treatment and referral to Dr. Goertz if needed.
-When patients are referred to Dr. Goertz they should bring in copies of their lab work.
+Family doctors and dermatologists are well equipped to begin investigations of hair loss and treatment and referral to a qualified hair transplant surgeon, if needed.

 Common hair patterns for women, the Ludwig Classification:

 You need not suffer in silence.
 You can achieve wonderful results!